Harvey Hadden Sports Complex

 The artist impressions below show the proposed external elevation and interior pool hall design.

 We will be taking photos during the redevelopment so you can keep up to date as the project develops.
-Click on the link below to view the photo gallery.
+Click here to view the photo gallery.